comet3456998765/YmirAdmin/README.md

 ### Newer versions
 > Currently fixing bugs and tweaking commands to reduce lag

-> Removed/added new commands, some commands removed to integrate them on previous commands
+> Currently removing/adding commands, some commands removed to integrate them on previous commands

 ### Script or certain commands doesn't execute?
 > This could be due to an error in the source, it will be fixed as soon as possible.
 Note that raw files will take 5 minutes to update due to Github stuff.